Eat-Safe/smart-scan/README.md

 ## License

-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is under a GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.